Galatians Chapter 1

 Verse 6-7: “Ye are so soon removed” can be translated, “you are so quickly deserting.”
 The Galatians are in the initial stages of defecting from God to “another gospel.”
 The Greek word rendered “another” is heteron which means “another of a different kind.”
 The Judaizers’ gospel is not the same one Paul preached to the readers.

 (In verse 7), the apostle goes on to affirm that their gospel “is not another.”
-The Greek word here translated “another” is allo which means “another of the same kind.”
+The Greek word here translated “another” is allo which means “other or different.”
 So the message of salvation proclaimed by the legalists is vastly different from the true one.

 Galatians 1:6 “I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel:”